-- 8.16 In order to demonstrate compliance with the requirements for screening of customers and payment instructions, the screening and any results should be documented, or recorded electronically. - 8.17 If a licensee suspects that a transaction is TF-related, it should make a report to the JFIU.
+- 8.16 In order to demonstrate compliance with the requirements for screening of customers and payment instructions, the screening records and any results should be documented, or recorded electronically. - 8.17 In case of any suspicions of TF, PF or sanctions violations, the licensee should make a report to the JFIU.
 Even if there is no evidence of a direct terrorist connection, the transaction should still be reported to the JFIU if it looks suspicious for other reasons, as it may emerge subsequently that there is a terrorist link.